Noxde/glyph-redeemer/README.md

    glyph-redeemer/config/codes.txt
    ```

    Each code should be in a new line.
-By default it will come with all the codes available.
+By default it will come with all the codes available or you can download/copy the codes from the updated file from this repo.

 5. You are now prepared to start the Warframe Glyph Redeemer.

-6. The application will download Chromium to your temporary files folder for use with Puppeteer and attempt to log in to your Warframe account.
+6. The application will download Chromium to your AppData folder if you are on windows to use with Puppeteer and attempt to log in to your Warframe account.
+   If you are on linux chromium will be installed on `~/.local/share/glyphRedeemer` or mac `~/Library/Preferences/glyphRedeemer`

 7. It will then start redeeming the codes, displaying success or failure for each code.